dangaiden/blog/content/post/2019/2019-03-06-cloning-virtual-machines-in-vsphere-part-2-full-clone.md

 <img loading="lazy" class="alignnone wp-image-647" src="/wp-content/uploads/2019/03/FullClone_process-768x739.png" alt="Fullclone_process" width="585" height="563" srcset="/wp-content/uploads/2019/03/FullClone_process-768x739.png 768w, /wp-content/uploads/2019/03/FullClone_process-300x289.png 300w, /wp-content/uploads/2019/03/FullClone_process.png 1001w" sizes="(max-width: 585px) 100vw, 585px" />

-<span style="font-size: 16px; font-family: Didact Gothic;">When you clone a VM be aware that, all data will be identical so, if you power on the clone without performing any customization, probably you will have conflicts with IPs, MAC addresses, SIDs (Windows), etc.</span>
+<span style="">When you clone a VM be aware that, all data will be identical so, if you power on the clone without performing any customization, probably you will have conflicts with IPs, MAC addresses, SIDs (Windows), etc.</span>

 <span style="font-family: Didact Gothic;"><span style="font-size: 16px;">The great thing about a full clone is that, after the cloning operations are performed the clone will be an independent copy of a virtual machine that doesn&#8217;t share anything with the parent virtual machine (we are talking about from a </span></span><span style="font-size: 16px;">compute<span style="font-family: Didact Gothic;"> and storage perspective within vSphere).</span></span>

 ### <span style="font-family: Didact Gothic;"><strong>Ways to do it</strong></span>

-<span style="font-size: 16px; font-family: Didact Gothic;">First of all, you will need VMware vCenter to do it. </span>
+<span style="">First of all, you will need VMware vCenter to do it. </span>

-<span style="font-size: 16px; font-family: Didact Gothic;">There are other ways (not official) like copying all data related to the virtual machine (.vmdk and .vmx files) and then register the «new» VM with another name.</span>
+<span style="">There are other ways (not official) like copying all data related to the virtual machine (.vmdk and .vmx files) and then register the «new» VM with another name.</span>

 <span style="font-size: 16px;">Let&#8217;s continue with the usual ways:</span>